deirdreobyrne/deirdreobyrne.github.io/calculating_moon_phases/README.md

 which translates into _53.78639d_.
 Our result of _1747.6625952 rad_ translates into _53.69072 deg_ - a difference of _0.09567 deg_.

 Running a long term comparison, we find that between now and 2050, the maximum resulting error in the moon's phase is _0.004_, with most results within _0.002_.
+Better than _0.002_ isn't possible with an algorithm which ignores the moon's ecliptic latitude.

 ## Rate of change of the phase